-Orange County School Districts have continued to expand efforts to provide services to students within their attendance area reducing the need for referrals to ACCESS and the OCDE Special Schools program.
+Orange County School Districts have continued to expand efforts to provide services to students within their attendance area reducing the need for placements in ACCESS.
 The Orange County School Districts and OCDE will provide ongoing monitoring of the need for additional Special Education services for expelled students.
 The ACCESS program is prepared to respond to increased demands as conditions warrant in the future.

-Programs for Students with intensive Mental Health needs:
+Programs for Emotionally Disturbed Students:

-• ACCESS has been able to expand the number of licensed mental health clinicians over the past several years.
-This has allowed for increased support during the school day while students are on campus.
-Continued expansion of programs for students with intensive mental health and behavioral needs is contingent upon the location of school sites that can accommodate such programs and sufficient enrollment to maintain such programs.
-Additional training in various behavior management strategies for both general education and special education teachers can support the increased needs of students being enrolled with mental health and behavioral needs.
+• Continued expansion of programs for emotionally disturbed students is contingent upon location of school sites that can accommodate such programs and sufficient enrollment to maintain such programs.
+Additional training in various behavior management programs for both general education and special education teachers can support the increased needs of students being enrolled with social/emotional and behavioral needs.